 Specifications and Features:

 - Ribcor Asymmetric Taper – CCM put focus on the concave side of the Trigger 4 Pro and rounded it out, increasing the kick and allowing for hotter shots off the blade

 - X-Flow Technology – This is a proprietary CCM technology that removes any excess resin and voids to increase shaft quality and durability.

-- Electric Shot Release – The new PMT technology combined with the low kick point of the stick create a lightning quick shot release.
+- Electric Shot Release – The new Asymmetric Taper combined with the low kick point of the stick create a lightning quick shot release.
 This is the best stick to cut some serious time off your shot release and eliminate the number of times you get poke checked.

 - Receptive Feel – Everything has seemed to come together in this stick as the lighter blade and improved taper give a really soft feel when handling the puck.
 This stick will have you handling the puck with ease in tight spaces.

 - Solid Durability – CCM uses it’s proprietary Sigmatex technology which features an innovative carbon weaving process – the result?
 A stronger and more durable stick for you!